Garden Route Highlights + Addo with HotSpots2C

 On the third day of our Garden Route itinerary for 5 days, I woke up very excited.

-We were in Jeffrey’s Bay, the most famous surfing spot in the whole of South Africa and a place where I’ve wanted to go and surf ever since I was 16 years old.
+We were in Jeffrey’s Bay, South Africa’s most famous surfing spot and a place where I’ve wanted to go and surf ever since I was 16 years old.

 But first, we had to get up at 4:00 AM to go to the Addo Elephant Park, the third largest national park in South Africa with an area of 180,000 hectares and home to the densest population of wild elephants on the planet.